Is My Cat Like a Tiger?

 POINTY EARS

 3. TAIL: A hallmark of happy Domestic Cats is walking around with their tail pointed straight up.
-Tigers cannot do this with their tail.
-Maybe that is why they are grouchy a lot of the time.
+Tigers do not typically do this.

 4. VOCAL: Tigers can roar, Domestic Cats cannot.
 Meow is the best Domestic cats can do.